irineltudor/LetsCompete/README.md

 5. Sponsor - ”localhost:8080/sponsors”
 6. Tournament - ”localhost:8080/tournaments”

-The functionality of the application can be used with Postman.
+The functionality of the application can be used with Postman or accessing "http://localhost:8080/swagger-ui.html#/"..

-How to use this app?
+How to use this app in Postman?
 1. Player
    1. GET ”localhost:8080/players”
    2. POST ”localhost:8080/players” + player as body parameter